Duchess Marie-Thérèse of Württemberg

-Duchess Marie-Thérèse of Württemberg (Marie Therese Nadejda Albertine Rosa Philippine Margarethe Christine Helene Josepha Martina Leopoldine Herzogin von Württemberg; born 12 November 1934), known as the Duchess of Montpensier, is a German-born aristocrat.
+Duchess Marie-Thérèse of Württemberg (Marie Therese Nadejda Albertine Rosa Philippine Margarethe Christine Helene Josepha Martina Leopoldine Herzogin von Württemberg; born 12 November 1934) is a German-born aristocrat.
 A daughter of the claimant to the royal throne of Württemberg, abolished in 1918, she was the first wife of Prince Henri, Count of Clermont.
 Marie-Thérèse is the mother of Prince Jean, Duke of Vendôme, head of the House of Orléans and Orléanist claimant to the French throne.

 Family

 Marie Thérèse was the fifth child and fourth daughter of Philipp Albrecht, Duke of Württemberg, and his second wife, Archduchess Rosa of Austria, Princess of Tuscany.
 She was born at Altshausen Castle, Baden-Württemberg, Germany.

 Marriage and issue

-Marie Thérèse married Prince Henri, Count of Clermont, eldest son of Henri, Count of Paris, and his wife, Princess Isabelle of Orléans-Braganza, on 5 July 1957 in Dreux, France.
+Marie Thérèse married Prince Henri, Count of Clermont, eldest son of Henri, Count of Paris, and Princess Isabelle of Orléans-Braganza, on 5 July 1957 in Dreux, France.
 Three years later, her younger brother Carl, Duke of Württemberg, would marry Henri's younger sister, Princess Diane d'Orléans.

 Marie Thérèse and Henri had five children: